 How Long Do I Really Need To Keep My Tax Records?

-Thursday, April 14, 2022 - by Timothy Perry
+Thursday, April 14, 2022 - written by Timothy Perry

 Surprisingly, there is not a clear-cut answer to this common quandary.
 If you are as fanatical as the O.C.D. plagued Howard Hughes then the answer is likely forever.
 If you are conservatively cautious and somebody who buys a 2 million dollar insurance policy when a 1 million dollar policy might suffice, then 6 years is probably more compatible with your risk tolerance.
 If you are a gambler who puts half your monthly paycheck on red number 7 in Vegas, then 3 years might work… but only most of the time.
 Don’t worry, the following best practices will add clarity so that you don’t finish this article while still scratching your head.